EspressoAdvice.comUpdated April 2026

 Point out any issues you've identified (scale buildup, missing accessories, cosmetic damage) as justification for lower offers.

-Bundle offers work well.
-"I'll take the machine and grinder for £X" saves sellers the hassle of multiple sales.
+Bundle offers work well. "we'll take the machine and grinder for £X" saves sellers the hassle of multiple sales.

 Cash in hand for local pickup often yields discounts over posted prices.